adamcichy/SwiftySound/README.md

 - [x] Global static variable to enable/disable all sounds

 ## Requirements
-- Swift 4
+- Swift 5
-- Xcode 9.0 or later
+- Xcode 10.2 or later
 - iOS 8.0 or later
 - tvOS 9.0 or later
 - macOS 10.9 or later

 For Xcode 8 and Swift 3 support, please use SwiftySound version `0.7.0`.
+For Xcode 9 and Swift 4 support, please use SwiftySound version `1.0.0`.

 ## Installation
 ### Installation with CocoaPods